jhkrug/fm-mapgen/README.md

 For asciidoc you need to generate the YAML data files a bit differently.
 For the future.

+This has arisen from questions I was asking myself about the project docs repositories I'm working on.
+So, front matter already has stuff, title, description, keywords.
+For SEO, I think.
+Add in more tags for things of interest.
+Then, doc-persona to say who the doc is for, doc-type for something from [Diátaxis](https://diataxis.fr) types (we're trying to use that), doc-topic to try say something about the content.
+Also, the actual directory structure storage has something to say about how the knowledge organization.

+Given this front matter, what can we say about the document repository?
+Firstly, you can tidy things up by checking for things like missing front matter or front matter tags.

+The front matter data is parsed into a `treelib` structure and from there can be graphed, visualized, or printed, or something.
+The `treelib` library can export the tree in `dot` format so, the generated JPEGs are there to look at, as glimpse of what might be possible.

 ## Commands

 - `collect-fm`: collects the frontmatter/metadata